Offender in Jail

 Can they appeal their classification?

 All offenders have the right to appeal their classification.
-An institutional inmate shall appeal their classification in writing to the Warden of their institution within 5 days of their classification hearing.
+An institutional offender shall appeal their classification in writing to the Warden of their institution within 5 days of their classification hearing.
 If they are not satisfied with the Warden's response, they may appeal to the Classification Branch at the following address:

 Classification Branch